monikasiri/land-rover-for-crater-detection/README.md

 ### **Project Summary**
 ---
-A solar-powered autonomous rover that uses a CNN model to detect craters in real-time and makes movement decisions using IoT communication.
-The system is designed for remote terrains like space or disaster areas.
+This project is about building a solar-powered land rover that detects craters in real-time using a CNN-based deep learning model.
+The camera captures images and the model predicts whether the surface is crater or not.
+The rover's behavior is determined based on this prediction.
+Fing is used for IP scanning to access the web interface.

 ### **Abstract**
 ---
-This project combines deep learning, IoT, and renewable energy to create a smart rover capable of environmental awareness.
-The CNN model classifies camera input as crater or non-crater.
-Based on the result, the rover stops or moves using commands sent via IoT to an Arduino-based control system.
+A Raspberry Pi-based rover runs a CNN model to detect crater from live camera input.
+Upon detection, a decision is made to move or stop.
+A Flask-based web app allows users to upload images and receive predictions.
+Fing helps locate the Raspberry Pi's IP for access.

 ### **Introduction**
 ---
-Navigating unknown terrain requires real-time hazard detection.
-This system uses a Raspberry Pi for image processing, a CNN for crater classification, and Arduino for motor control.
-IoT connectivity allows real-time human monitoring.
+The rover uses a webcam and Raspberry Pi to detect dusty surfaces.
+The model is pre-trained and loaded during runtime.
+If the uploaded or live-captured image is dusty, the prediction is shown with confidence.
+A local Flask app provides an interface for image upload and result display.

 ### **Hardware Used**
 ---
 - 200RPM 12Volts DC Motor
 - L298 2A Dual Motor Driver Module With PWM Control
 - Zebronics Zeb-Crystal Pro Web Camera with USB Powered, 3P Lens
 - Lead Acid Battery
 - Power Bank for Raspberry Pi
 - Solar Charge Controller
 - Raspberry Pi 4

 ### **Software Used**
 ---
-- Fing (Network device discovery and IP scanning)
+- Fing (Network device discovery)

+### **Python Libraries Used**
+---
+- Python 3.x
+- TensorFlow
+- OpenCV
+- Flask
+- NumPy
+- PIL
+- os, time, webbrowser

 ### **Algorithm Used**
 ---
-- CNN with convolution, pooling, flatten, dense, and sigmoid layers
-- Binary classification: crater vs. non-crater
-- Input image: 64x64 RGB
+- CNN model processes 128x128 RGB images
-- Output: 0 (non-crater) or 1 (crater)
+- Outputs prediction with confidence score
+- Trained using Adam optimizer and cross-entropy loss

 ### **How It Works**
 ---
-1. Raspberry Pi captures image from camera
+1. Camera captures frame or user uploads an image.
-2. Image is resized, normalized, and fed to CNN
+2. Image is resized to 128x128 and normalized.
-3. CNN outputs prediction
-4. If crater → send 'STOP' command to Arduino via IoT
-5. If non-crater → send 'FORWARD' command
-6. Arduino executes motor control based on received signal
+3. CNN model loads using TensorFlow and restores saved graph.
+4. Image passed to model, which predicts "dust" or "non-dust".
+5. Output displayed via Flask web interface.
+6. Fing is used to find the Raspberry Pi's IP for web access.